Can You Tan Through Clothing?

 Layer Up

-If you can handle the heat, wearing a few layers of clothing helps the skin’s exposure to the sun.
-Lighter materials can be layered to help protect your skin, and still feel cool.
+If you can handle the heat, wearing a few layers of clothing helps reduce the skin’s exposure to the sun.
+Lighter materials can be layered to help protect your skin and still feel cool.

 Keep Dry

-Wetting your clothing can reduce the materials UPF protection.
+Wetting your skin can reduce the material’s UPF protection.
 Keep dry to reduce your exposure.

 Widen Your Hats